cloudbank-project/image-research-computing-tutorial/README.md

 # Research Computing on a Cloud Image

 This tutorial introduces a virtual machine ***image*** as a basis for research computing.
+We ***strongly encourage*** you to read the section on idiosyncratic cloud matters that follows the main 'how to'.

 You may be familiar with a *zip* or *tar* file containing an entire directory.